WD Blue SN550 1TB Review: Affordable NVMe Performance

 Synthetic benchmarks are always interesting, but from a user experience perspective, they will not tell you all that much about perceived performance.
 Although they are usually the main selling point for high-end NVMe SSDs, very high max. sequential transfer rates will not be a deciding factor for the user experience in an average office or gaming PC.
 User workloads are typically a complex mix of random and sequential access patterns.
 For this reason, we try to use a mix of benchmarks with an emphasis on user-centric tests.

 AS SSD scores tend to be relatively inconsistent, but it’s still a useful tool for measuring transfer rates with incompressible data.
-As you might expect, the WD Blue SN550 is not topping the charts as far as sequential transfers go, although the difference is far less dramatic in the more important 4K area.
+As you might expect, the WD Blue SN550 is not topping the charts as far as sequential transfers go.

 Response Times/Latency (Anvil’s Storage Utilities)